mkgor/puff/README.md

 # Puff

-Hackable and lightweight template engine for PHP, which is inspired by Twig.
+Hackable and lightning fast template engine for PHP, which is inspired by Twig.

 ## Contents
 - [Requirments](https://github.com/pixaye/puff#requirments)